 What I love about this definition is going the extra mile; an essential aspect in business many organizations fail to practice.

-Not listening to your online users.
+You are not listening to your online users.

-But how can you achieve this?
+How can you achieve this?
+Easy.